 1 INTRODUCTION

 Global climate change poses a burning problem for all the living organisms.
-Climate change has the potential to alter disease status and is expected to exert an overwhelming negative effect on the health of humans and animals (Rabinowitz and Conti, 2013).
-Because of perturbation in air temperature and its relative humidity; precipitation along with the frequency and intensity of extreme events (such heat waves, severe droughts, extreme precipitation events, and coastal floods), climate change can adversely affect the animal health.
+Climate changehas the potential to alter disease status and is expected to exert an overwhelming negative effect on the health of humans and animals (Rabinowitz and Conti, 2013).
+Because of perturbation in air temperature and its relative humidity; precipitation along with the frequency and intensity of extreme events (such heat waves, severe droughts, extreme precipitation events, and coastal floods), climate change can adverselyaffectthe animal health.
 Although this article focuses on the effects of environmental factors, it’s very significant to consider other factors apart from environmental and climate change.
-The factors such as ecological and social aspects, economic interests, and individual and community behaviours also contributes the same to animal health (Forastiere, 2010).
+Thefactors such as ecological and social aspects, economic interests, and individual and community behaviours also contributes the same to animal health (Forastiere, 2010).

 2 ENVIRONMENTAL FACTORS

-2.1 Pollution
+2.1Pollution

 The introduction of unwanted substances into the environment due to human activity is known as pollution.
 Pollutants are the substances that contaminate the environment.
 A physical, chemical, or biological material that is accidentally released into the environment and causes harm to humans or other living things on a direct or indirect basis is referred to as a pollutant (Schlerka et al, 2004).

-2.1.1 Types of pollution
+2.1.1Types of pollution

 Pollution may be of the following types: Air pollution, water pollution, soil pollution, radiation pollution and noise pollution

-2.1.1.a Air pollution
+2.1.1.aAir pollution

-Air pollution poses the greatest threat to the environment and all living things as it can contaminate all surfaces (water, soil, plants) (Rhai, 2015).
+Air pollution poses the greatest threat to the environment and all living things as it can contaminate all surfaces (water, soil, plants)(Rhai, 2015).
 Automobiles, industries, and thermal power plants stand as the primary contributors to atmospheric pollution.
 In addition, quarrying and agriculture also significantly contribute to air pollution.
 The primary pollutants released into the atmosphere include sulphur and nitrogen oxides, hydrocarbons, carbon dioxide, carbon monoxide, and volatile organic compounds.
 Secondary pollutants, such as nitric acid, sulfuric acid, ozone, and peroxyacetyl nitrates (PANs), are also formed in the atmosphere.
 The combination of primary and secondary pollutants produces photochemical smog, which has detrimental effects on livestock, plants, and human health (Prabhakar et al., 2012).
 Ozone, PANs, and nitrogen and sulphur oxides together induce lung and skin cancer in humans and animals.
 Substantial quantities of heavy metals released into the air from smelting, waste incineration, and vehicle emissions can lead to high pressure atrophy of bronchial and alveolar ducts, ultimately resulting in death (Swarup et al., 1998).
 Among the lengthy list of air pollutants, the ones that are most harmful are nitrogen oxide (NO), ammonia (NH3), ground-level ozone (O3), particulate matter (PM), sulphur dioxide (SO2), carbon monoxide (CO), nitrogen dioxide (NO2), and volatile organic compounds (VOC) (Heinecke, 2021; CDC, 2022).